Mufura-Tshipama/imad5112-assignment-2-Mufura-Tshipama/README.md

 The design of the **[Meal app ]** was based on the following key considerations:

-1. **User Experience (UX)**: the app was crafted to provide an and easy navigation interface, ensuring users can quickly input the time of day and receive meal suggestions effortlessly.
+1. **User Experience (UX)**: the app was crafted to provide an and easy navigation interface, ensuring users can quickly choose between true or false and move to the next question.

-2. **Responsiveness**:Meal suggestions are given to you based on the time of day, offering users appropriate meal options such as breakfast, lunch, dinner, or snacks.
+2. **Responsiveness**:explanations are given when the user chosses the answer explanig why it is false or true

-3. **Simplicity**:  The design of the app is easy to fuction , focusing solely on the core feature of meal suggestion, avoiding unnecessary clutter.
+3. **Simplicity**:  The design of the app is easy to fuction , focusing solely on the true or false buttons and questions.

 4. **Performance**: The app is fast to respond it has given minimal impact on device resources like battery and memory
 ```